A TypeScript-first tweening engine forked from the excellent @tweenjs/tweenjs.

 .duration(1.5) // duration/delay accept seconds (e.g., 1.5 = 1.5s)

-// OR manipulate the DOM directly
+// manipulate the DOM directly

-Object.assign(target.style, { translate: obj.x + "px"});
+Object.assign(target.style, { translate: obj.x + "px" });

 // monitor progress of the tween